-You will also need to know Lydia's answers, measurements and test results:
+Lydia's answers, measurements and test results:

-Height 166 cm, weight 90 kg (waist 105 cm)
+Height 166 cm, weight 90 kg, waist 105 cm.
+Her waist to height ratio is 0.63.

 Urine dip test is negative for glucose, protein and blood.
 So, Lydia does not have diabetes and kidney disease is unlikely.